 Moabit: Period Flats Near the Riverbank

-Cosmopolitan, creative, open-minded and multi-cultural – these are some of the attributes people elsewhere in the world associate with Berlin.
-As Germany’s largest city—and one of the largest cities in the European Union—Berlin is unique with its rich spectrum of different habitats that you will find on the levels of boroughs, quarters and neighbourhoods and that are subject to constant change.
-As a city that keeps growing, Berlin is deeply committed to this evolutionary process.
-And every year, a rising number of people inside and outside Germany want to be a part of it and adopt Berlin as their new home.
+Cosmopolitan, creative, open-minded and multicultural – these are common attributes of Berlin.
+Being Germany’s largest city and one of the largest cities in the European Union, Berlin is unique with its rich spectrum of different habitats that you will find on the levels of boroughs, quarters and neighbourhoods and that keep evolving.
+And a growing number of people inside and outside Germany want to be a part of it every year and adopt Berlin as their new home.

 Tourists, commuters and locals populate the vibrant centre of town any time of year, and it is actually expanding north of the central railway station where a residential and commercial quarter of 60 hectares called Europacity is under development.
-Opened in 2006 as an architectural feat, the central railway station is transport hub, shopping world and third place all wrapped into one, and it even features in Tom Tywker’s film “The International.”
+Opened in 2006, the central railway station is transport hub, shopping world and third place all wrapped into one, and it even features in the film “The International” of German director Tom Tykwer.

 Welcome to Moabit, an Island in Berlin-Tiergarten

-The island-like sub-district in the heart of Berlin is also a cultural oasis because of its many cultural venues and events.
-Among them are the Slaughterhouse Club, the Fabriktheater playhouse, a cinema and a concert hall at Kulturfabrik Moabit inside a former factory building.
+In a nod to the many cultural venues and events here, Moabit also bears the moniker “culture island.”
+Among them are the Slaughterhouse Club, the Fabriktheater playhouse, a cinema and concert hall at Kulturfabrik Moabit inside a former factory building.
 Hamburger Bahnhof, a former 19th century railway station, houses the Museum of Contemporary Art now while the former Schultheiss brewery was recently turned into a shopping centre.
-Arminius-Markthalle is one of several historic market halls spread across the city that combine vendors of regional produce and delicatessen with gastronomic venues and small boutique stores.
+Arminius-Markthalle is one of several historic market halls found throughout the city that combine vendors of regional produce and delicatessen with gastronomic venues and small boutique stores.

-And there is so much more to discover.
-The “Raumstation”—German for “space station”—is a co-working place inside a former porcelain factory, and elsewhere you will come across the last remaining red phone booth from the days when this district was inside the British occupation zone.
 Like in many of Berlin’s urban quarters, you get a keen sense of the city’s cosmopolitan spirit in multi-cultural Moabit, especially along its high streets Turmstrasse and Beusselstrasse.
-Demand for housing in the inner city is growing steadily.
-That Moabit, too, has attracted increased demand is explained by the unique way in which it combines relative isolation with centrality and outstanding transport links.
-Acquiring a condominium here promises a sheltered island-like life in the middle of the metropolis, and will surely prove a profitable investment in your own future.
+Demand for residential accommodation in the inner city is growing steadily.
+That Moabit, too, has attracted increased demand for condominiums is explained by its central location, the well-defined social structure and infrastructure and the outstanding transport links to surrounding areas.